-6. Comparison between align spin TEOBResumS and align spin IMRPhenomXPHM waveforms
+6. Comparison between align spin TEOBResumS and align spin IMRPhenomXPHM waveforms both with zero eccentricity

-From the plots, the aligned spin waveforms generated with TEOBResumS are nearly the same as that with IMRPhenonX-PHM.
-Figure 44 to Figure 46 shows aligned-spin TEOB and aligned-spin IMRPhenomXPHM on the same graph with different values of aligned-spin in the time and frequency domains.
+From the plots, the aligned spin waveforms with zero eccentricity generated with TEOBResumS are nearly the same as those generated with IMRPhenomXPHM.
+Figures 43 to 45 show aligned-spin TEOB and aligned-spin IMRPhenomX-PHM on the same graph with different values of aligned-spin in the time and frequency domains.
 This proves that the calculations in the aligned spin of the TEOBResumS waveform generator are accurate.